Induced CP-violation in the Euler-Heisenberg Lagrangian: Abstract

 \section{Abstract}

-In this paper, we examine perturbatively the behavior of the Euler-Heisenberg effective action in the presence of a novel axial coupling among the gauge field and the fermionic matter.
-This axial coupling is responsible to induce a parity-violating term in the extended form of the Euler-Heisenberg effective action.
-In order to perform our analysis, we make use of a parametrization of the vector and axial coupling constants, $g_{v}$ and $g_{a}$, in terms of a new coupling $\beta$.
-This parametrization allows us to explore a hidden symmetry in the effective Lagrangian under $g_{v}\leftrightarrow g_{a}$, which is verified for a class of diagrams, in particular with $n=4$ photon external legs.
-This symmetry is explicitly observed in the loop calculations, where we determine the $\lambda_i$ coefficients of $\pazocal{L}_{\rm ext.}^{\rm EH}=\lambda_{1}\pazocal{F}^{2}+\lambda_{2}\pazocal{G}^{2}+\lambda_{3}\pazocal{F}\pazocal{G}$, in particular the coefficient $\lambda_3$ related with the parity violation due to the axial coupling.
+In this paper, we examine the behaviour of the Euler-Heisenberg effective action in the presence of a novel axial coupling among the gauge field and the fermionic matter.
+This axial coupling is responsible to induce a CP-violating term in the extended form of the Euler-Heisenberg effective action, which is generated naturally through the analysis of the box diagram.

+However, this anomalous model is not a viable extension of QED, and we explicitly show that the induced CP-violating term in the Euler-Heisenberg effective Lagrangian is obtained only by adding an axial coupling to the ordinary QED Lagrangian.
+In order to perform our analysis, we use a parametrization of the vector and axial coupling constants, $g_{v}$ and $g_{a}$, in terms of a new coupling $\beta$.
+Interestingly, this parametrization allows us to explore a hidden symmetry under the change of $g_{v}\leftrightarrow g_{a}$ in some diagrams.
+This symmetry is explicitly observed in the analysis of the box diagram, where we determine the $\lambda_i$ coefficients of $\pazocal{L}_{\rm ext.}^{\rm EH}=\lambda_{1}\pazocal{F}^{2}+\lambda_{2}\pazocal{G}^{2}+\lambda_{3}\pazocal{F}\pazocal{G}$, specially the coefficient $\lambda_3$ related with the CP-violating term due to the axial coupling.
 As a phenomenological application of the results, we compute the relevant cross section for the light by light scattering through the extended Euler-Heisenberg effective action.